How to consciously build a business you’ll love

 But here’s something I’ve learned over the years:

-If you aren’t clear about what you want in your business, you’ll simply get what you end up with.
+If you aren’t clear about what you want when you build a business, you’ll simply get what you end up with.

 And quite often, you won’t like what you end up with.